 We Offer Support and Assistance to All Navy Veterans and Their Families

-If you are a Navy veteran and victim of asbestos exposure but are unsure whether or what type of compensation you qualify for, we can help you learn more about the types of compensation you are eligible for.
-If you choose to work with an attorney, he/she can help you gather up the necessary documentation and then represent you through the process, making the claim smoother for you and your family so that you or your loved one can focus on your treatment and recovery.
+If you are a Navy veteran and victim of cancer due to asbestos exposure but are unsure whether or what type of compensation you qualify for, we can help you learn more about the types of compensation you are eligible for.
+If you choose to work with an attorney, he/she can help you gather up the necessary documentation and then represent you through the process, making a claim smoother for you and your family so that you or your loved one can focus on your treatment and recovery.